 § 2201.4 General policy and definitions.

-(c) Record availability at the OSHRC e-FOIA Reading Room.
-The records of Commission activities are publicly available for inspection and copying, and may be accessed electronically through the Commission's Web site at http://www.oshrc.gov/foia/foia_reading_room.html.
+(b) Record availability at the OSHRC e-FOIA Reading Room.
+The records of Commission activities are publicly available for inspection and copying, and may be accessed electronically on the Commission's Web site at http://www.oshrc.gov/foia/foia_reading_room.html.
 These records include:

-(1) Final decisions, including concurring and dissenting opinions, remand orders, as well as Administrative Law Judge decisions pending OSHRC review, issued as a result of adjudication of cases;
+(1) Final decisions, including concurring and dissenting opinions, remand orders, as well as Administrative Law Judge decisions pending OSHRC review, briefing notices, and other significant orders;

 (2) OSHRC Rules of Procedure and Guides to those procedures;